michaelsbradleyjr/vps-setup/README.md

     # passwd
     ...

-*[ `...` beneath a prompt+command will indicate the command will have some output, ask for further input or invoke some interactive environment, e.g. the `vim` text editor ]*
+*[ `...` beneath a prompt+command will indicate the command will have some output, ask for further input or invoke some interactive environment, e.g. the `vim` text editor; within a text editor env, it will indicate there is or may be some text above and/or below the contents in which I'm interested ]*

 Set some ridiculously long password and store it in my local password manager, along with basic notes about the VPS's IP address and the short name I'll use to refer to it, e.g. in a shell alias on my local machine.

 # Set the hostname

-...write more
+I'll want to set the VPS's hostname and create a matching entry in `/etc/hosts`:

     # vim /etc/hostname
     ...